salaboy/from-monolith-to-k8s/workshop.md

 <img src="workshop-imgs/86-approve-fail-proposal-backoffice.png" alt="Cluster Details" width="700px">

-Go to **Camunda Operate** and make sure that the `Call for Proposal` workflow is selected on the left-hand side menu, you should see a new incident:
+Go to **Camunda Operate** and make sure that the `Call for Proposal` workflow is selected on the left-hand side menu.
+You should see a new incident:

 <img src="workshop-imgs/87-incident-reported-operate.png" alt="Cluster Details" width="700px">